citrus bergamia

 Limonene is active against Aspergillus niger and Penicillium digitatum.
 The presence of both molecules justifies their use for environmental asepsis.

-Finally, limonene, the main molecule of bergamot essential oil, acts positively on digestion as a carminative, digestive (stimulates gastric motility and reduces nausea) and laxative.
-Additionally, limonene is recognized for being choleretic and cholagogue, stimulating the generation of bile and its secretion at the intestinal level, favoring the digestion of fats and favoring the functions of the liver, on which it has a hepatoprotective effect.
+Finally, limonene, the main molecule of bergamot essential oil, acts positively on digestion as a carminative, digestive (stimulates gastric motility and attenuates nausea) and laxative.
+Additionally, limonene is recognized for being choleretic and cholagogue, stimulating the generation of bile and its secretion at the intestinal level, promoting the digestion of fats and favoring the functions of the liver on which it has a hepatoprotective effect.

 Dermatology